pedrolpena/sbe_ctdproc/README.md

 # sbe_ctdproc
-A bash script to setup directories and scripts to do some basic CTD processing under Windows or *nix systems using wine.
+A set of scripts to setup directories and scripts to do some basic CTD processing under Windows or *nix systems using wine.
 This has successfully been tested on Windows linux and OSX.

 Requirements